jalefkowit/virtualpress/README.md

 * **If you want to use an IP address other than 192.168.50.50,** replace that address with the one you wish to use in `Vagrantfile` on line 9.

+* By default, Vagrant gives the VirtualBox environments it creates semi-randomized names.
+This can make it difficult later on to figure out which VirtualBox resources (such as virtual hard drives) are connected to which VirtualPress project you created in the past.
+To make this easier, **[it is possible in the Vagrantfile to specify a name for the VirtualBox VM that Vagrantfile will create](https://www.vagrantup.com/docs/virtualbox/configuration.html)**.
+To use this feature in your VirtualPress project, add the following within the `config.vm.provider :virtualbox do` / `end` block:

+	`vb.name = "<NAME_HERE>"`

+... replacing `<NAME_HERE>` with whatever name you wish to assign to the VM.

 If you wish to modify or extend the basic logic that provisions the system -- add new packages, say -- all that logic is available to you.
 Everything is rolled up into an [Ansible "playbook"](http://docs.ansible.com/ansible/latest/playbooks_intro.html) located in the file setup.yml, with configuration for individual components in the system broken out into [Ansible "roles"](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html) for modularity.
 For more information on how to work with Ansible, consult [the Ansible documentation.](http://docs.ansible.com/ansible/latest/index.html)

 ## License